 - Open the cans of chilled coconut milk and scoop out the solid white part only (this will be on the top).
 You can discard the liquid part of the can or save for popsicles or smoothies.
 Place the solid white coconut cream in the chilled mixing bowl.

 - Add pure maple sugar (or pure maple syrup), vanilla, almond extract and a tiny pinch of fine salt.
 Mix again and taste to adjust sweetness if desired.
 Serve immediately or store in the refrigerator in an airtight container for up to one week.
 It will harden up in the refrigerator so you may need to re-whip it before using again.

-TIP: I use Whole Foods 365 brand of full fat coconut milk and have had perfect results with that.
+TIP: I use Whole Foods 365 brand of full-fat coconut milk and have had perfect results with that.
 I have heard Trader Joe's Thai Kitchen and Native Forest are not as good to work with for this particular recipe.
 I have not had good results with Trader Joe's coconut cream.

 - Method: Hand Mixer